top of page

 language,

-shaped by grief,
+shaped by grief, ancestral memory

 informed by

-critical systems thinking, philosophical poetics
+critical systems thinking, Taoist poetics

-*conceptual authorship
+* conceptual authorship

-The conceptual vocabularies in my work — terms, systems and frameworks are developed through the specific context.
 I welcome resonance and dialogue, yet I ask that these ideas be engaged as part of an ongoing exchange.
-Each frame, such as embodied epistemic inference, sonic mourning, Acoustic Movies, and belief-updating architectures in artistic practice — emerges through lived research and experience from rupture, displacement and grief.
 When curators, writers, or collaborators draw from these frameworks, I invite the credit to remain relational: to acknowledge the shared process and the original context from which the language arose.